Institute Activities and Advances

 - Investigating interventions to identify, prevent, and treat women at risk for obstetric fistula

-An NIH State-of-the-Science Conference Statement on Cesarean Delivery on Maternal Request (2006) (PDF - 3.59 MB), formed in response to the growing trend in requests for cesarean deliveries, assessed the potential benefits and risks of requested cesarean deliveries versus vaginal deliveries.
+- In 2006, an NIH State-of-the-Science Conference on Cesarean Delivery on Maternal Request, formed in response to the growing trend in requests for cesarean deliveries, assessed the potential benefits and risks of requested cesarean deliveries versus vaginal deliveries.
+Read the conference statement (PDF - 3.59 MB).

-Current studies in the Developmental Biology and Structural Variation Branch include immunobiology of the placenta and maternal-fetal interactions.
+- Current studies in the Developmental Biology and Structural Variation Branch of the DER include immunobiology of the placenta and maternal-fetal interactions.
 The Branch also funds opportunities for and studies on understanding embryonic development and the origin and development of structural birth defects.

-The National Center for Medical Rehabilitation Research funds the Center for Research on Women with Disabilities (CROWD), which completed the National Study of Women with Physical Disabilities.
+- The National Center for Medical Rehabilitation Research funds the Center for Research on Women with Disabilities (CROWD), which completed the in 1999.
 That report found that pregnant women with disabilities face significant challenges in finding health care providers who are knowledgeable about their disability to help them manage their pregnancy.

 Other Activities and Advances